namc-utah/namc-usu.org/content/Sample_Processing/how_to_send_samples.md

     1. Internal labels: Pencil on waterproof paper (such as “Rite-in-the-Rain").
 Do **NOT** use pen.
     1. External labels: Pencil on paper or masking tape works well for outside labels.
     1. Information: Both internal and external labels should, at a minimum, include information about the location of the sample and the date of sampling.
-    1. Jar Numbers: Place a consecutive sample number on the lid of each jar, samples requiring more than one jar should be labeled as 1 of 2, 2 of 2 OR 1a, 1b, 1c, etc..
-We will composite multiple jars (Jar 1 of 2 and Jar 2 of 2) into a single sample in the laboratory.
+    1. Jar Numbers: Place a consecutive sample number on the lid of each jar, samples requiring more than one jar should be labeled as 1 of 2, 2 of 2 or 1a, 1b, 1c, etc..
+NAMC will composite multiple jars (Jar 1 of 2 and Jar 2 of 2) into a single sample in the laboratory.

 ## Preparations in the office
 1. Samples should be preserved in ethanol (70-95%) unless one has made prior arrangements with our lab.